paradigma-cl/unreplaceableDigitalID/README.md

 •	Build public-key infrastructure where it is easy for users to discover and remember each other's keys.

-Software applications built with the Stacks blockchain integrated, give users control over their digital identities, assets, and data.
+Software applications built with the Stacks blockchain (Bitcoin L2) integrated, give users control over their digital identities, assets, and data.
 Unlike most cloud-based apps, they are "decentralized" since they do not depend on any centralized platform, server, or database to function.
 Rather, they use the Stacks blockchain to authenticate users and facilitate read and write requests for them without any single point of failure or trust.

+The name registry is built with a smart contract that was deployed and runs on the Stacks Blockchain, a Bitcoin L2 Blockchain.
+The provable smart contract is written in Clarity, a safe, decidable language.
+The contract links the STX address and the name, domain, and namespace according to the rules about fees and expiry.

+##### 1.4.2 Decentralized Name or Decentralized ID
-This kind of ID is called Decentralized ID.
-It uses cryptography, digital wallets and related technologies to enable multiple entities to contribute credentials and empower individuals to manage their data.
+This kind of name can be called Decentralized ID or Decentralized Name.
+It uses cryptography, digital wallets and related technologies to enable multiple entities to produce credentials and empower individuals to manage their data.
 Decentralized ID systems create a trust triangle that links issuers, holders and verifiers: issuers are entities that digitally sign attestations and provide them to holders; holders, such as individuals, manage their credentials and use them to prove claims about their data; and verifiers assess these attestations to determine whether they satisfy requirements.
-This process, which can be facilitated by a verifiable data registry.
+This process, which is facilitated by a verifiable data registry.

 The Stacks blockchain addresses performance problems using a layered approach.
 The base layer consists of the Stacks blockchain, and the Blockchain Naming System (BNS).
 The blockchain governs ownership of identities in the Stacks network.
-Identities can be names such as domain or subdomain names, or application names.
+Identities can be names such as namespaces, domain or subdomain names, or application names.

-Decentralized Applications (Dapp’s) is the New App that integrates these main functions, authentication, transaction signing, and data storage.
+Decentralized Applications (Dapp’s) also called Web3 Apps is the New App that integrates these main functions, authentication, transaction signing, and data storage.
 All users can run their applications under their own private decentralized space.
 Each user has access to and/or shares with other users its own private data through the decentralized application.
-These domain or subdomain names are called decentralized names or decentralized IDs, and they are registered to the public key associated to its private key or address, through a name registry implemented in a smart contract on Stacks, secured by Bitcoin.
-The provable smart contract is written in Clarity, a safe, decidable language.
-The contract links the STX address and the username according to the rules about fees and expiry.
+These domain or subdomain names can also use the decentralized names or decentralized IDs, and they are registered to the public key associated to its private key or address, and the IP address location of the Dapp.

 Names in BNS have four properties:
 •	Names are globally unique.
 The protocol does not allow name collisions, and all well-behaved nodes resolve a given name to the same state.